Logos of various brokers available in Belgium

 Declare account to the NBB ✅ No need

 Fortunately ING Self Invest handles all the taxes related to ETF investing.
-Unlike some brokers, ING Self Invest doesn't offer fractional shares, making it impractical for monthly investing due to high fees, and lacks automated savings plans, requiring manual account top-ups.
+Unlike some brokers, ING Self Invest doesn't offer fractional shares, making it impractical for monthly investing due to high fees.
 Customer support at ING is noted to be slow.

 Setting up an account